toddfast/conga-mokol/README.md

 - Infrastructure to make writing commands easier and more consistent
 - SecurityManager integration to prevent malicious commands from doing Bad Things
 - Keyring for storing and accessing data and credentials securely
+- Scripting support so that Mokol commands can be easily included in external scripts, and external scripts can be called from Mokol

 ## Using Mokol